stla/hspray/README.md

 whose coefficients depend on some parameters, with a polynomial dependence.
 For example, the coefficients of the
 [Gegenbauer polynomials](https://en.wikipedia.org/wiki/Gegenbauer_polynomials)
-are polynomials in one parameter (this is clear from the recurrence relation).
+are polynomials in their parameter $\alpha$ (this is clear from the recurrence relation).
 Here is their implementation in **hspray**:

 ```haskell